EladGashri/Facial_Recognition_Biometric_System/README.md

-Industry project developed in collaboration with Amdocs.
-Designed as a facial recognition biometric system for a large corporation with multiple branches.
+Facial recognition biometric system developed in collaboration with Amdocs according to industry standards.

 Multithreaded live feed that registers employees' attendance from multiple cameras in different locations simultaneously.
 Written with Java.